 A non-refundable Registration Fee of $50 is charged per semester.
-Students registering after the deadline will be charged a Late Registration Fee of $50 (please see Academic Calendar for registration deadlines).
+Students registering after the deadline will be charged a Late Registration Fee of $50 (please see Academic Calendar 2019 – 2020 on the inside front cover for registration deadlines).

 New students are required to pay a non-refundable Enrollment Deposit of $100 at the time of their acceptance into the program.
 Returning students are required to pay a non-refundable Enrollment Deposit of $200 on or before June 1, prior to each fall semester, and on or before December 1, prior to each spring semester.
 The Enrollment Deposit is credited to students’ tuition for the upcoming semester.
 A late fee of $100 per month will apply to an Enrollment Deposit made after the due date.

 Students should expect to pay approximately $300 for texts and supporting course materials per semester.

 Instruction at the CJC utilizes many modern technologies and internet resources, and all students are expected to own or have access to a computer running Mac

 OS 10.14 (Mojave) or Windows 10 at minimum with high-speed internet access for research, communication and coursework.
 For music technology courses, a laptop with a recent version of Sibelius (version 7 or above) and Pro Tools (version 10 or above) or Apple Logic (10.4 or above) is required to participate.
 If purchasing a computer and software specifically for this program, we recommend a Macintosh laptop, a standard word processing suite such as Microsoft Office, and the Sibelius music notation program, for maximum compatibility with the material and software being taught.